Ephemeral-Intel/modularCA/README.md

 The current frontend is written in React with TypeScript.
 Only the admin frontend has any work done, and it is rudimentary and for viewing only.

+## Reasoning
+There is a low amount of competition and open source CA projects.
+A lot of the great CA features are only available in commercial or paid subscription products.
+By developing a new application with those features already being free in mind, Modular CA aims to provide a product that can compare with commercial solutions.

 ## This program is still in development
 - There is no current release for production.
 - All the current code is in testing.
 As such, a lot of sensitive data is output.